thegreenspirit/Media-Demo-Recreation/README.md

 # Credits
 * Me ([thegreenspirit](https://github.com/thegreenspirit)) for doing all the coding stuff and adding music & textures
-* [LittlePlanetCD](https://github.com/LittlePlanetCD) for tweaking GHZ1 and teeny bits of the music
+* [LittlePlanetCD](https://github.com/LittlePlanetCD) for tweaking GHZ1 and teeny bits of the music to make it more accurate
-* BladeOfChaos for letting me use their Sonic spritesheet
+* BladeOfChaos for letting me use their Sonic spritesheet (specfically the balancing sprites)
 * Everyone in the [Retro Engine Modding Server (REMS)](https://dc.railgun.works/retroengine) for helping me out on some issues I've encountered, and just giving me support on this tiny project overall.